GuusKemperman/imsearch/README.md

 ImSearch is an immediate mode extension for [Dear ImGui](https://github.com/ocornut/imgui), allowing you to create searchbars for ImGui's buttons, trees, selectable, and every other widget you can imagine.

 Just like ImGui, ImSearch's API does not burden the end user with state management, use STL containers or include any C++ headers, and has no public dependencies except for ImGui itself.
+This extension is compatible with C++11 and above.

 ## Examples